 Ice Life: RTIC vs. Yeti Hard-Sided Coolers

 To keep things consistent, we are going to directly compare sizes between each company as it relates to ice life.
 It wouldn’t be fair to compare a very large Yeti Cooler to a small RTIC cooler as both will have vastly different ice retention rates due to their volume and construction.
+As we mentioned above, Yeti has significantly more hard-sided coolers than RTIC so we were only able to directly compare 3.
 Also, it is important to understand that environment and how often the cooler is opened will have a huge effect on these numbers.
 You’ll see videos and articles that state that certain coolers might have over a week of ice life if kept closed in an air-conditioned building, but we are more concerned about its performance sitting on a boat exposed to the sun during the summer or other types of more challenging scenarios.
 Because of this, our ice life estimates are based off of REAL use in non-optimal environments.

 RTIC 20 vs. Yeti Roadie 20